knative/serving/pkg/autoscaler/roadmap-2018.md

 2. **Performance**.
 When scaling from 1-to-N and back down, autoscaling must maintain reasonable latency.
 The Elafros implementation of autoscaling must be competitive in its ability to serve variable load.
 3. **Scale to zero**.
 Idle ([Reserve](README.md#behavior)) Revisions must cost nothing.
 Reserve Revisions must serve the first request in 1 second or less.
 4. **Development**.
 Autoscaler development must follow a clear roadmap.
 Getting started as a developer must be easy and the team must scale horizontally.
+5. **Integration**.
+Autoscaler should be pluggable and support multiple strategies and workloads.

 ### Correctness